Loading an Application for Development

 can result in parsing errors, causing your application to fail to load.

 .
-They should be added, unaltered, to your project directory and included in the manifest.json
+For any application they are required, unaltered, in your project directory and included in the manifest.json

 exactly as shown in the above example.
 Their purpose is to mimic the initialization behavior of the WidgetRegistry, which is used to load applications in Verse.